kevinramage/mockDesigner/doc/behaviour.md

 For each service, Mock Designer create automatically a path dedicated to the behaviour management.
 You can get, create, update, delete behaviour for your service.
 Mock designer propose an option to define behaviours for your service.
+> By default, a behaviour expired after 10 hour.
+You can change the expiration delay with the expired property in mock creation.

 ## Usage